google/trillian/README.md

  - `GetLatestSignedLogRoot` returns information about the current root of the Merkle tree for the log, including the tree size, hash value, timestamp and signature.
- - `GetLeavesByIndex` and `GetLeavesByRange` return leaf information for particular leaves, specified by their index in the log.
+ - `GetLeavesByRange` returns leaf information for particular leaves, specified by their index in the log.
  - `QueueLeaves` requests inclusion of specified items into the log.
      - For a pre-ordered log, `AddSequencedLeaves` requests the inclusion of specified items into the log at specified places in the tree.